SAP/ui5-logger/README.md

 **The UI5 Build and Development Tooling described here is not intended for productive use yet.
 Breaking changes are to be expected.**

 ## Logger
 Used for logging purposes across the UI5 Build and Development Tooling and plugins.
-Features log-levels and progress logging.
-Basically a wrapper of [npmlog](https://github.com/npm/npmlog).
+Features log levels and progress logging.
+Basically, it is a wrapper of [npmlog](https://github.com/npm/npmlog).

 ## Contributing
 Please check our [Contribution Guidelines](https://github.com/SAP/ui5-tooling/blob/master/CONTRIBUTING.md).